tom-juntunen/ecfr_analyzer/README.md

 ### Description:
 The eCFR Analyzer is a simple website to analyze U.S. Federal Regulations.
 The eCFR is available at https://www.ecfr.gov/.
 The public API is documented at https://www.ecfr.gov/developers/documentation/api/v1.

-The website allows a user to download the current eCFR and analyze it for items such as word count per agency and historical changes over time.
+The website allows a user to analyze the eCFR for items such as word count per agency and historical changes over time.
 Custom metrics include an alignment score that measures the **insert technical term** between the regulations and their changes compared to stated goals.

 The website also allows a user to visualize the content, explore the data, and query search terms.